Balinese offer prayers as rumbling volcano threatens tourism lifeblood

 Matthew Smyth from Ireland, a restaurant owner in Amed, around 15 km (9 miles) from the volcano, said many businesses using rented land would be threatened if the eruption dragged on.

-“Half of the businesses here are built on credit... if the situation continues many people will lose their land,” said Smyth, who is also setting up a yoga retreat and freediving center.
+“Half of the businesses here are built on credit... if the situation continues many people will lose their land,” said Smyth, who is also setting up a yoga retreat and freediving centre.

 The problems facing Bali tourism come as Indonesian policymakers have been trying to fire up an economy stuck at around 5 percent growth, held back by largely flat consumption.